In this task, you will implement input validation for the Post

 PATCH /posts/:id

-route to include input validationIn the code above:
+route to include input validation// Other imports

 We import the the updatePostSchema